bowmanmc/qb001-hello_d3/src/qb001-HelloD3/lesson01-Hello_D3.md

 immediately.
 The word “Howdy” should now show up below the "Hello D3" page heading.
 Sweet!
 Congratulations on writing your first D3 program!

-Let’s pull this apart a bit and understand what happened.
+Let’s pull this apart a bit to better understand what happened.
 The d3 select function comes from the
 [d3-selection project](https://github.com/d3/d3-selection)
 and allows you to grab a set of DOM elements to manipulate